Cape Horn Loop Trail

 With the recent public purchases of hundreds of acres on top of Cape Horn now, an official trail and overlook area above the Cape Horn highway pull out could provide a safer and more stunning recreation opportunity for Gorge lovers.

-For scenic beauty and recreation access, there is no other place like it on the Washington side of the Columbia River Gorge.
+For scenic beauty and recreation access, there is no other place on the Washington side of the Columbia River Gorge like the Cape Horn Loop trail.

 For more details and driving directions, visit the Cape Horn Loop trail page.